-Ineffective assistance of counsel is a claim asserted by a criminal defendant that the defense attorney failed to perform in a reasonably competent manner.
-This violates the right to an effective counsel (and thus a fair trial) as guaranteed by the Sixth Amendment to the U.S. Constitution.
+Ineffective assistance of counsel is a claim asserted by a criminal defendant that his or her defense attorney failed to perform in a reasonably competent manner.
+This violates the right to effective counsel (and thus a fair trial) as guaranteed by the Sixth Amendment to the U.S. Constitution.
 A successful claim of ineffective assistance of counsel can be the grounds to overturn a conviction and/or vacate a sentence.

 The right to a competent lawyer is not limited to a criminal trial.
 Adequate legal performance is required in nearly every stage of the criminal court process.
 Some of these stages include plea bargaining, presenting motions, and post-conviction proceedings.

 The law states that attorneys perform ineffectively if: